I visit schools, bookshops, libraries, and festivals throughout the year, to talk to children about reading, writing and my books.

 All my workshops revolve around heavily illustrated, animated and interactive presentations, full of video, sound, take home facts and plenty of jokes.
-For more information on the talks I offer for this academic year, fees and how to book, please contact my school visit agents, Authors Aloud, or look through my FAQ.
+For more information on the talks I offer for this academic year, fees and how to book, please contact my booking agents Authors Aloud or Authors Abroad.or look through my FAQ.

 Visits to bookshops and festivals are organised through my publisher, and you can see what’s coming up below.